KauachiEurope Trip 2026

 Start with the story.
 Open the logistics only when you need them.

-This page works best when it is read like a family story first: opening sequence, Madrid launch, trip chapters.
+This page works best when it is read like a family story first: family meaning, Madrid launch, trip chapters.
 The deeper planning sections stay available, but they no longer have to compete with the emotional center.

 01